ElaineAng/db-fork/experiments/experiment-2-2026-02-08/results/REPORT.md

 </table>

 Observed:
-- Dolt and file_copy are near-zero across N with sparse non-zero events.
+- Dolt is near-zero across N with sparse non-zero events.
+- file_copy is exactly zero for UPDATE across all N and topologies (all non-zero file_copy deltas occur in RANGE_UPDATE, not UPDATE).
 - Neon has low-magnitude page-sized non-zero values.
 - Xata shows high variance and missing/filtered high-N UPDATE rows (`N=16` UPDATE has no valid rows).